The model of quark

 the total spin does not change, the proton spin is equal to the neutron spin,

 the spin of pions are approximately equal to zero.
-It can be assumed that
+It

-transformation of the proton into the neutron occurs due to annihilation of the
+can be assumed that transformation of the proton into the neutron occurs due to

-is stable, since the negative charge in the shell repels from itself and therefore
+charge configuration is stable, since the negative charge in the shell repels

-does not recombine with the positive charge in the center of the neutron.
+from itself and therefore does not recombine with the positive charge in the center

-then decays into two gamma-quanta.
+of matter and then decays into two gamma-quanta.

 Indefinite or zero matter phase